jeanregisser/mediaremotetv-protocol/communication/README.md

 # Communication

 MediaRemoteTV is a TCP based protocol which uses length prefixed protobuf encoded messages to communicate between the client and server.
+The prefixed length is encoded as a Google Protobuf [base 128 variant](https://developers.google.com/protocol-buffers/docs/encoding#varints).

 The Apple TV acts as the server and clients can connect to it in order to issue various commands (playback, keyboard, voice, game controller, etc).